clp-research/golmi/README.md

 # GOLMI
 ## - General Objects in Language-driven Manipulation Interfaces -

-*GOLM* is a framework for creating abstract representations and interfaces to  *object manipulation* tasks.
+*GOLMI* is a framework for creating abstract representations and interfaces to  *object manipulation* tasks.
+It is built on Flask and Flask-SocketIO.

 #### Example Usages